#NewBrandMonday: 9 November

 Serial 1 Cycle

-After years or promises, iconic motorcycle manufacturer Harley-Davidson launched Serial 1 Cycle Company, its in-house premium electric bicycle brand.
-The name takes inspiration from the very first motorcycle ever built by Harley-Davidson in 1903 ‘Serial Number One,’ which essentially was a bicycle with a small engine on the front.
-Indeed the first bike prototype has been styled after that original 1903 Serial Number One motorcycle from Harley-Davidson.
-The new e-bike brand began as a skunkworks project in Harley-Davidson’s product development centre, with the aim of designing an e-bicycle worthy of the mother brand.
+Iconic motorcycle manufacturer Harley-Davidson launched Serial 1 Cycle Company, its in-house premium electric bicycle brand.
+The brand takes its name from the very first motorcycle ever built by Harley-Davidson in 1903 ‘Serial Number One.'
+The first bike prototype has been styled after that original 1903 Serial Number One motorcycle from Harley-Davidson.
+It combines Harley-Davidson's world class product development capability and leadership in two-wheel electric propulsion with the agility of a start up brand dedicate exclusively to the e-bike and its customers.
+The decision was made to structure the e-bike business into a new entity that could focus exclusively on delivering an optimal e-bike product and experience.
 The brand will debut its first bikes in March of next year.

 Branding agency Biles Hendry created a brand identity for Story, a new accessible high street offering in aesthetics treatments from the Harley Academy, some of the industry’s leading experts.
 The majority of treatment centres in the UK today remain clinical in feel, but Story bucks this trend, reflecting the fact that these treatments are a very normal part of millions of people’s beauty regimes, such as going to the gym or the hair dresser.
 Story’s environment is a relaxed and welcoming space, completely different from the one of a dentist or doctor’s practice.
 The brand is inviting and accessible, like a retail store, where clients can browse products with staff advising them on skincare curated by the aesthetic treatment doctors.